jessikadg/my-app/README.md

-# Angular Assingment
+# Angular App

-Criteria from Assigment:
+Criteria from Assignment:

 The Angular 15 application acquires and displays a table with all the users loaded from users.json.